jmerten82/pymfree/README.md

 ## Data, index and coordinate conventions
-1. Every quantity in this package shall be represented as a PyTorch tensor.
+1. Every main quantity in this package shall be represented as a PyTorch tensor.

 2. Every quantity in this package shall be batched, meaning that the leading array index is always the batch/sample index.